 Google Data Studio is a reporting and dashboard that "turns your data into informative dashboards and reports that are easy to read, easy to share, and fully customizable."
 You can learn more from Google on their Data Studio page.

 If you are familiar with building reports using tools like Tableau or PowerBI, you'll feel right at home in Data Studio.
 With live connections to Google Analytics, Search Console, and now, Rival IQ, you'll be able to build live dashboards for your clients and teams.

 Once you click this link, you'll set up your first instance of our connector.
-To do this, you'll need two things to get going: your API key, and your landscape ID.
-Each time you create a new instance of the connector, you'll need these two things.
-Each connector instance that you create is connected to a single landscape in Rival IQ.
+To do this, you'll need your API key.

 To find your API key, go to your Email & Password page in the Account Settings.

-Please note: you can connect to each of these data sources in a single report, but you'll have to set it up once for each metric type.
+Please note: you can connect to multiple of these data sets in a single report, but you'll have to set it up a new data source for each.

 Pro-tip 1: name your connector something meaningful so that you can remember what it is within a report.
 Also, you can re-use these configured connections in multiple reports.
 Having good names will help you pick the right ones.

 Pro-tip 2: you can access previously configured connections to use again in new reports.
 Find them in your Data Sources screen within Data Studio.

 Once you have finished connecting your data source, you're ready to go.
 For this example, we've used the Social Posts (all) data source.

 Let's build a bar chart showing the total engagement for social posts, with one bar per company, and stacked by channel.